 Our ability to do this is based on everincreasing relevance both to our customers and the end consumer, grounded in the quality of products that we produce and the depth of the relationships we build.
 We differentiate through a distinctive, repeatable Greencore Way of working that draws on four critical elements - a recognition that our people are at the core of our success, our unrelenting commitment to producing Great Food, an aspiration for excellence in all that we do and a commitment to continuously improve the sustainability of our business.

-Strategic pillar

-Growth

-Our leadership positions in attractive and structurally growing food categories underpin a strategy that combines strong organic growth potential with disciplined strategic investment.

-Progress

-- Pro Forma Revenue Growth of 6.2% in FY21 - In September 2021, revenue in food to go categories reached approximately 99% of equivalent FY19 levels - New business wins secured since COVID-19, representing annualised pre-COVID-19 revenues of c.£175m

-- Continue our recovery trajectory, including annualisation of new business won - Diversify further across fast-growing categories, channels and customers - Continue to unlock capacity to service an attractive pipeline of new business opportunities

-Our model of embedded, long term customer partnerships is the cornerstone of our commercial offering, ensuring we are strategically relevant for our customers.

-- Creation of new, and broadening of existing, relationships including via £30m multi-site capital investment - Renewal of contracts with multiple significant customers - Over 98% service levels, despite COVID-19 and Brexit related challenges - Strengthen further our existing and new customer relationships - Leverage Greencore capability across the value chain to unlock opportunity for us and for customers - Successfully navigate with customers through the supply chain and labour availability challenges that are facing the industry

-Our comprehensive capability set provides us with a distinctive and repeatable Greencore way of working, to ensure we exploit potential growth opportunities available to us.
+Strategic pillar Progress Outlook 000 Growth Our leadership positions in attractive and structurally growing food categories underpin a strategy that combines strong organic growth potential with disciplined strategic investment.
+Pro Forma Revenue Growth of 6.2% in FY21 In September 2021, revenue in food to go categories reached approximately 99% of equivalent FY19 levels New business wins secured since COVID-19, representing annualised pre-COVID-19 revenues of c.£175m Continue our recovery trajectory, including annualisation of new business won Diversify further across fast-growing categories, channels and customers Continue to unlock capacity to service an attractive pipeline of new business opportunities Q Relevance Our model of embedded, long term customer partnerships is the cornerstone of our commercial offering, ensuring we are strategically relevant for our customers.
+Creation of new, and broadening of existing, relationships including via £30m multi-site capital investment Renewal of contracts with multiple significant customers Over 98% service levels, despite COVID-19 and Brexit related challenges Strengthen further our existing and new customer relationships Leverage Greencore capability across the value chain to unlock opportunity for us and for customers Successfully navigate with customers through the supply chain and labour availability challenges that are facing the industry 0 Differentiation Our comprehensive capability set provides us with a distinctive and repeatable Greencore way of working, to ensure we exploit potential growth opportunities available to us. skillet launched for customer trialling Build an inclusive and diverse working environment, underpinned by our safety culture, that is attractive and can develop existing and prospective new colleagues Further embed sustainability into processes, behaviours and capabilities across the business Invest further in automation solutions to reduce labour reliance and build margin Continue to develop a food portfolio at the intersection of being low in carbon, healthy and socially impactful

-- Increased engagement scores amongst colleagues - Fully recyclable, plastic-free sandwich skillet launched for customer trialling - Delivery of multiple sandwich automation robotics solutions across three manufacturing locations - 100% attainment of AA or A rating in all audits using the Brand Reputation Compliance Global Standards ('BRCGS') in food safety

-- Build an inclusive and diverse working environment, underpinned by our safety culture, that is attractive and can develop existing and prospective new colleagues - Further embed sustainability into processes, behaviours and capabilities across the business - Invest further in automation solutions to reduce labour reliance and build margin - Continue to develop a food portfolio at the intersection of being low in carbon, healthy and socially impactful

-1. The Group uses Alternative Performance Measures ('APMs') which are non-IFRS measures to monitor the performance of its operations and of the Group as a whole.
+1. The Group uses Alternative Performance Measures (APMs') which are non-IFRS measures to monitor the performance of its operations and of the Group as a whole.
 These APMs along with their definitions and reconciliations to IFRS measures are provided in the APMs section on page 180.